VoronDesign/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

-#  Ender 3 Pro to Switchwire Mod
+#  Ender 3 Pro and V2 to Switchwire Mod

-This is a conversion of the Ender 3 Pro to a Switchwire type coreXZ printer.
+This is a conversion of the Ender 3 Pro and V2 to a Switchwire type coreXZ printer.
 My goal was to use most of the Ender 3 components while maintaining the core Voron design look and feel.
 I had a lot of fun doing this and am willing to make any suggested changes.
+I have incorporated some changes based on requests and will continue to maintain this as long as there is interest.

 ![Home](Images/Home.png)